smartdevicelink/sdl_evolution/proposals/0307-GetInputScreen.md

 ## Proposed solution
 Add a new RPC for an input screen.
 This screen would use RPC encryption which is handled by policies.
-It contains a title, and an array of `InputLines`
+It contains a title, and an array of `Fields`

 Here's the `MOBILE_API`:
 ```xml